smasky/UQPyL/README.md

 ---

-## Overview of Methods and Algorithms
+## Overview of Methods, Algorithms and Problems

 ### Sensitivity Analysis